Copywriting Niches: Yes or No? A Smart Way to Decide

 • The keyword research tool I use (Semrush)

-• The search I ran and that you should run to find the perfect niches to focus on
+• The search I ran and that you should run to find the perfect copywriting niches to focus on

 • How to develop spin-off topics for blog posts